By Isis Darios | Published in June, 2021

 3. Offer exclusive deals

-Social media followers usually engage with businesses and brands because they’re a loyal consumer or they admire the content being put out on those channels.
-To nurture the relationship with your hotel’s followers, try offering exclusive discounts to reward their loyalty.
+Social media audiences usually engage with businesses and brands because they’re a loyal consumer or they admire the content being put out on those channels.
+To nurture the relationship with your hotel’s social media audience, try offering exclusive discounts to reward their loyalty.
 This approach shows both past and potential guests that you value their loyalty and are willing to recognize them with rewards.

 4. Arrange contests on various platforms